• General Questions

 • An item will be billed for damage if, due to misuse or negligence on the part of the borrower, it is no longer fit to loan.

-All Books, Media, Magazines, and Equipment
+• Charges for Books, Media, Magazines, and Equipment:

 • List price, if indicated by the publisher, or...